An Immigration Law Firm You Can Trust

 Leaving the U.S. before USCIS issues advance parole may render you inadmissible and count as abandoning your permanent residence application.

-It is best to file Form I-131 when you submit form I-485 (your adjustment of status form) just in case you need to travel outside the U.S. while USCIS is processing your permanent residence application.
+It is best to file Form I-131 when you submit Form I-485 (your adjustment of status form), just in case you need to travel outside the U.S. while USCIS is processing your permanent residence application.

-How To File An Application For Advance Parole (I-131)
+How to File an Application for Advance Parole (I-131)

 To apply for advance parole, you must:

-How An Experienced Immigration Attorney Can Help With Advance Parole
+How Our Experienced Immigration Attorneys Can Help

 Any accidental deviation from USCIS procedures may lead to a denial of your application for advance parole, create serious problems when you need to reenter the U.S., and even jeopardize your status.
 The knowledgeable immigration law firm of Robert M. Bell, P.A. will: